Magnetism in Gemstones

 © Kirk Feral 2009, All Rights Reserved.
 These materials may be duplicated and shared for educational purposes only.
 No part of this website may be duplicated or distributed for profit, for commercial purposes, or for posting to another website, without the expressed written consent of the copyright holder.

-3) Gems with a High Refractive Index.
-When gems can't be separated by refractive index because readings are over the limit of the refractometer fluid (R.I. >1.81), we can sometimes rely on differences in magnetic response to separate one type of gem from another.
+3) Gems with a High Refractive Index: Some gems can't be separated by refractive index because readings are OTL (over the limit of the refractometer fluid, R.I. >1.81).
+However, we can sometimes rely on differences in magnetic response to separate one type of OTL gem from another.
 For example, natural red Zircon may look very much like red Spessartine Garnet, and Demantoid Garnet may look like natural green Zircon.
 None of these gems can be measured for their refractive index using a standard refractometer.
 But a pick-up response quickly separates the Garnets from the look-alikes.
 A pick-up response also separates Demantoid from synthetic green YAG (Yttrium Aluminum Garnet) and green CZ (Cubic Zirconia).
 An inert response can separate natural Zircon of various colors from some high-refraction imitations like CZ and YAG that show magnetic attraction.
 Natural Zircon is almost always inert (diamagnetic).

-2) Roughs and Tumbled Stones.
-Most uncut stones are not suitable for refractometer readings or internal microscopic examination, but roughs and smooth tumbled stones can always be tested for magnetic response.
+2) Roughs and Tumbled Stones: Most uncut stones are not suitable for refractometer readings or internal microscopic examination, but roughs and smooth tumbled stones can always be tested for magnetic response.
 Ruby and Garnet roughs are easily separated.
 Red Ruby roughs are too weakly magnetic to show any direct response, while most red Garnet roughs pick up when they are small and lightweight, or drag when they have greater bulk (over 4 or 5 carats).
 Another good separation tool is a UV flashlight.
 Only the Rubies will fluoresce under UV light, although not all Rubies fluoresce.

-Turquoise: Natural blue and green Turquoise gems are weakly to strongly magnetic due to copper salts (copper phosphate), but imitations made from dyed Howlite, dyed Magnesite and imitation Odontolite (dyed fossil bone or ivory) are easily detected by their inert responses.
-Imitation Turquoise gems fashioned from man-made materials such as ceramic or polymers are also inert and can be quickly spotted.
+Imitation Turquoise: Natural blue and green Turquoise gems are weakly to strongly magnetic due to copper salts (copper phosphate), but imitations made from dyed Howlite, dyed Magnesite and imitation Odontolite (dyed fossil bone or ivory) are easily detected by their inert responses.
+Imitation Turquoise gems fashioned from man-made materials such as ceramic, glass or plastic are also inert and can be quickly spotted.

 Natural Sapphire (Weak) & Synthetic Sapphire (Inert)